Preschool 3s to Grade 5

 The Primary Years Program

 Dwight School offers the Primary Years Program of the International Baccalaureate from the Preschool 3s Program through Grade 5.
 What follows is the complete curriculum guide for this program.
-To see this curriculum brought to life at Dwight, visit the individual grade pages here (Preschool-K) and here (Grades 1-5).

 The Preschool offers the Primary Years Program (PYP) of the International Baccalaureate to children ages three through five.
 The nature of the PYP places the child at the center, which allows Dwight to consistently position the students’ strengths and interests at the forefront of the learning experience.
 No two students are alike, and the School enthusiastically supports and fosters each child’s unique “spark of genius.”
 One may be a future mathematician, another a budding artist, and still another a world-class athlete in the making.
 Throughout the year, the Preschool 3s and 4s classes explore four Units of Inquiry and the students in kindergarten through fifth grade explore six Units of Inquiry.
 Each unit falls under one of six transdiciplinary themes (Who We Are; Where We Are in Place and Time; How We Express Ourselves; How the World Works; How We Organize Ourselves; and Sharing the Planet).
 The units incorporate the PYP language, mathematics, science, social studies, PSPE (personal, social, and physical education), and arts curricula as well as the New York State Common Core Standards.
 This inquiry-based learning method enables students to explore content in the context of their own lives.
 For a full description of our preschool curriculum, please visit our website.